vatsgoyal27/micromouse-maze_sim_floodfill/README.md

 ## To-Do

-- Add support for multiple goal cells (like 4 center cells)
 - Allow user to draw maze manually with clicks
-- Add wall sensors with more accurate detection range
 - Implement BFS pathfinding for initial run to explore all the cells and find shortest path

 ---